GeostatsGuy/Resources/README.md

 6. I wrote an open source **Python package** for spatial data analytics and geostatistics.
 Much of it is a translation of GSLIB (Deutsch and Journel, 1998) from the original Fortran to Python for 2D geostatistical methods.
 I did this to support my students in my Spatial Data Analytics and Geostatistics courses.
 Check it out and consider contributing and become a coauthor at GeostatsPy on [PyPi Repository](https://pypi.org/project/geostatspy/) and [GitHub](https://github.com/GeostatsGuy/GeostatsPy).

+* **NOTE**, since GeostatsPy relies on the Numba package for code acceleration, and Numba is not updated to Python >= 3.9, please use Python < 3.9 with GeostatsPy.

 7. I do quite a bit on **social media**, here's why I do it, [My Social Media Efforts](https://medium.com/5-questions-with/why-its-important-that-professors-use-social-media-5-questions-with-associate-professor-michael-a921225287fb).

 8. Check out my TEDx talk on 'A Professor's Secret Weapon' [TED Talk](https://www.eventbrite.com/e/tedxutaustin-2020-break-through-virtual-conference-registration-93386701137)